-All new development in the Living G (East Belfast) zone should be located within a 400m walking distance of an open space area such as a neighbourhood park or open space corridor, including stormwater managment areas.
+All new development in the Living G (East Belfast) zone should be located within a 400m walking distance of an open space area such as a neighbourhood park or open space corridor, including stormwater management areas.
 This will provide residents with adequate access to open space amenity and opportunities for passive and active recreation.
-The maximum distance may be reduced to 200m for medium density areas in recognition of the importance of such spaces for those residents residing in smaller allotments who have limited access to open space amenity on their own properties.
+The maximum distance may be reduced to 200m for medium density areas in recognition of the importance of such spaces for those residents residents residents who have limited access to open space amenity on their own properties.